"The primary benefit of practicing any art, whether well or badly, is that it enables one's soul to grow." - Kurt Vonnegut Jr.

 I have always loved arts and crafts.
 Throughout my childhood years and into adulthood, I have always enjoyed a variety of arts & crafts - ceramics, photography, creating my own Christmas cards and gifts for family and friends, etc. Yet it wasn’t until I was 50, that art became something even more profound for me.
 My sister died suddenly on her 53rd birthday and grief hit me hard.
 Less than a month later, while attempting to do some Christmas shopping, I stumbled upon One Zentangle a Day - a book by Beckah Krahula.
 I bought the book, planning to give it as a gift, but once I got it home and began reading it, I decided it was something I needed to try.
 It turned out to be truly a godsend.

 I absorbed as much information as I could about Zentangle over the next few months and then decided to take the leap and become a CZT (Certified Zentangle Teacher).
-This was about a year after I first found it.
+This was about a year after I first discovered it.
 Creativity rescued me from dark places and has brought me a great sense of peace and serenity.
 It brought me closer to God and helped me find new ways to meditate and pray.
 I have loved teaching and sharing this passion.
 So, here I am, searching for more ways to share art and how it can bring peace and love into the lives of others.